1winner137/4all-downloader/README.md

 ## 🧠 Core Engine Features

 - ⚙️ **Plug-and-play engine system**
-  - Comes with `yt-dlp`, `aria2`, and `mx2` pre-configured also it will support java crwaling base on what you think is best.
+  - Comes with `yt-dlp`, `aria2`, and `mx2` pre-configured — and will soon support Java-based crawling if needed.
   - Easily add your own engine by defining it in `settings.json`
-  -  Download even big files - biult ingines on addition to popular like axel, wget and mr curl.
+  - Download even large files using built-in engines in addition to popular tools like Axel, Wget, and Mr. Curl.

 - ♻️ **Resume ANY download**
   - Crash-resistant: every download is checkpointed with `.json`